WaggBR/telegram-forwarder-enhanced/README.md

 **Use at your own risk.
 The author takes no responsibility for bans, data loss, or any consequences resulting from the use of this tool.**

+> **📤 About forwarding:** The script uses Telegram's `forward_messages` API method, forwarding messages directly between channels server-side — without downloading media locally.
+This minimizes network usage and local storage, but messages will appear with a "Forwarded from" tag at the destination.
+This behavior is intentional.

 ## ✨ Features

 - 📋 Clones a **Telegram channel or group** (compatible public or private channels/groups).